zzzprojects/EntityFramework-FAQ/docs/pages/thirdpartylibraries/libraries/ef-utilities.md

 Batch Operations methods all work outside the normal EF pipeline and are located on the EFBatchOperation class.

  - The design decision behind this choice is to make it clear you are NOT working against the context when using these methods.
- - That's means change tracking, and 2nd level cache or validation will NOT be run.
+ - That means change tracking, and 2nd level cache or validation will NOT be run.
- - This is for pure performance and nothing less.
+ - It is for pure performance and nothing less.
  - These methods are also highly provider dependent.
- - Right now the only existing provider is for Sql Server but it should be easy to add others.
+ - Right now the only existing provider is for SQL Server, but it should be easy to add others.

 ### Batch Delete

-Delete all Entities matching the predicate, instead of loading them into memory then delete them one by one. **EntityFramework.Utilities** helper method will create a Sql Query that deletes all items in one single call to the database.
+Delete all Entities matching the predicate, instead of loading them into memory then delete them one by one. **EntityFramework.Utilities** helper method will create a SQL Query that removes all items in one single call to the database.

 {% include template-example.html %}
 {% highlight csharp %}